POSSE

 POSSE and HFOSS Together

-The current version of POSSE workshops combine an expanded version of the initial POSSE work with a focus on HFOSS projects.
-The effort is a collaboration between Red Hat and faculty interested in HFOSS.
-The current verion of POSSE also benefits from support provided by the National Science Foundation.
-The approach to POSSE has been revised and extended to create a more complete path for instructors.
-It includes technical topics related to FOSS and also pedagogical and curricular consideratoins.
-The approach to delivery uses online learning to extend participant interactions before and after a face-to-face workshop.
-Below is a brief outline of the faculty development model which underlies the approach as well as the outline for the three stages.
+POSS has evolved substantially over the years and continues to be revised to reflect the changing role of open source and priorities in computing education.
+The current version of POSSE benefits from support provided by the National Science Foundation, and support for particular activities provided by Red Hat and Google.
+POSSE has been revised and extended to create a more complete path for instructors.
+It includes technical topics related to open source and also pedagogical and curricular considerations.
+The approach to delivery uses online learning to support introductory preparation by participants combined with a face-to-face workshop.
+Below is a brief outline of the faculty development model which underlies the approach as well as the outline for the two stages.

 Faculty Development Model

-Experience with POSSEs and with other NSF-funded workshops has highlighted the need for an integrated approach to faculty development that includes both the academic and FOSS perspectives.
+Experience with POSSEs and with other NSF-funded workshops has highlighted the need for an integrated approach to faculty development that includes both the academic and open source perspectives.
 We propose a two-track, three-stage model for faculty to learn how to support student participation in HFOSS.
 The two tracks cover the dual HFOSS and academic content needed to support faculty.
+Figure 1 provides an overview of the model.

 Stage 1

-The Stage 1 Activities occur during the six weeks prior to the face-to-face meeting.
-Faculty members (participants) work independently and also interact with the foss2serve team and other participants in an online environment periodically.
-These activities are intended to prepare a faculty member to get the most out of a face-to-face workshop.
+The Stage 1 Activities occur during the weeks prior to the face-to-face meeting.
+Faculty members (participants) work independently and also interact periodically with the POSSE team and other participants in an online environment.
+These activities are intended to prepare a faculty member to get the most out of the face-to-face workshop.
 The HFOSS track includes a series of activities on FOSS tools with an emphasis on communication tools as these support entance to the HFOSS communities.
 The goal is to get faculty familiar with the tools so that they can use them efficiently during the actual workshop.
 For the academic track, faculty members will be asked to identify places in their curriculum where student participation in HFOSS might be incorporated.
-These activities are intended to take approximately 15-20 hours in total and are divided into three two-week stages.
-IRC meetings will be held with groups of participants periodically to answer questions and help guide learning.
+These activities are intended to take approximately 10 hours in total and are divided into three two-week stages.
+Online meetings will be held with groups of participants to answer questions and help guide learning.
 Faculty members will also be introduced to an HFOSS community during stage 1.

 Guidelines for the activities:

-- Most activities will involve reporting results on a wiki.
+• Most activities will involve brief reports of results on a wiki.

 Stage 2